Blue Hills Reservation: Blue Hills Trailside Museum

 The Blue Hills Trailside Museum, which is operated by the Massachusetts Audubon Society, offers indoor and outdoor animal exhibits.
 The museum opened in 1959, and was initially operated by the Museum of Science.
 Mass Audubon began operating the museum in 1974.

 Houghton's Pond Recreation Area

 Houghton's Pond is located within Blue Hills Reservation.

 Activities and amenities

 Blue Hills Reservation is primarily used for hiking and mountain biking.
-It is also used for snowshoeing, downhill skiing, and cross country skiing during winter, and rock climbing (in certain areas) and horseback riding during permissible months.
+It is also used for snowshoeing, downhill skiing, snowboarding, and cross country skiing during winter, and rock climbing (in certain areas) and horseback riding during permissible months.
 Between approximately December and March, Great Blue Hill offers a ski area.
 Houghton's Pond and nearby Ponkapoag Pond are popular swimming and recreation areas during the summer.
 Other recreational opportunities include non-motorized boating, camping, fishing, picnicking, playing fields, ice skating, interpretive programs, and a children's playground is accessible from the Hillside St entrance to Houghton's Pond.